-Set deep in the gentle hills of the Sredna Gora Mountains, Koprivshtitsa is a museum-town that has charming 19th century architectural ensembles and captivating history.
-The elegant 200-year-old mansions with lively colours and frescoes blend in with the mind-blowing landscape surrounding the town.
+Set deep in the gentle hills of the Sredna Gora Mountains, Koprivshtitsa is a museum-town that has charming 19th-century architectural ensembles and captivating history.
+The elegant 200-year-old mansions with lively colors and frescoes blend in with the mind-blowing landscape surrounding the town.
 Couple this with a maze of melodious mountain streams, clean air, tranquil cobbled streets and deeply hospitable people to get a vision of the tourist appeal of Koprivshtitsa.
 Ahh..and to make things even better, the food there is delicious, inexpensive and organic.
-Come with us on an picturesque ride to this fabulous town for an amazing and very diverse travel experience.
+Come with us on a picturesque ride to this fabulous town for an amazing and very diverse travel experience.

 12 hours (approx.)

 DAYS OF OPERATION: Wednesday & Sunday

 PRICING: 45 euro per adult; 40 euro per child (6-12 years old)

 Audio guides for Plovdiv in Spanish and Italian!